tlienart/MLJTutorials/README.md

 You can read the tutorials [online](https://tlienart.github.io/MLJTutorials/).

-If you want to experiment on the side, make sure to **activate this directory** and update so that you get an environment which matches the one used to generate the tutorials:
+If you want to experiment on the side, make sure to **activate a directory** with [this Project.toml](https://raw.githubusercontent.com/tlienart/MLJTutorials/master/Project.toml) file and update so that you get an environment which matches the one used to generate the tutorials:

 ```julia
 using Pkg